 4) Letting Your Emotions Get the Better of You

+Poker can be a stressful game.
 If you lose a couple of hands and start to let your emotions get the better of you, you're going to start making bad decisions.

 Poker is all about decisions; to make the best possible ones means you have to approach decision making with a clear frame of mind.